maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 Perhaps your rules are too strict and hurting your users more than your application resources.
 Perhaps the latest deployment introduced a bug that is making excess calls to an API, and this needs to be fixed?

 Keep an eye on your rate limiting, keep track of who gets rate limited, when and why.
+Use custom metrics to build dashboards on # of rate limiting actions kicking in to help during incident troubleshooting.

 Also make sure you can adapt quickly if needed, by having circuit breakers in place.
 If with a new deployment all of your users experience rate limiting for some reason, having an emergency switch to just turn off rate limits will be welcome.